- Military Life Cycle

 - Department of Defense Lodging

-Space available, otherwise known as Space-Available flights, military flights are a great resource for military families to fly at no or very low costs.
+Space-Available flights, also known as Space-A travel, are a great resource for military families to fly at no or very low costs.
 Learn more through Military OneSource and the Air Mobility Command travel page and check out your options.

-If Space-A travel isn’t right for your plans, take advantage of TSA PreCheck® to expedite your time at the airport when flying commercial.
+If Space-A travel isn’t right for your plans, take advantage of Transportation Security Administration PreCheck® to expedite your time at the airport when flying commercial.
 Simply use your Department of Defense ID as your known traveler number.